 The Western Michigan University Faculty Senate was established in 1958.
 Its predecessor, the Faculty Council, was initiated in 1928 by then President Dwight B. Waldo.
 It acted as an advisory board to the president on various issues of institutional governance.
 Today, the Faculty Senate continues to share in the governance of the University by formulating, reviewing, and giving advice on policies and other matters of concern to the University.
 Academic governance is central to the mission of promoting standards of excellence in teaching and research.
-As a community of scholars, each of us needs to think about our respective roles in promoting those standards of quality for our students.
+As a community of scholars, each faculty member needs to think about their respective roles in promoting those standards of quality for WMU students.
 Participation in academic governance is one way faculty can contribute to keeping the profession active and strengthen higher education.

-As you review our website, please take note of the many individuals who have met this responsibility through their service to the Faculty Senate, its councils and its committees.
-Together, we articulate our common concerns and propose solutions for our constant challenges.
+As you review the WMU Faculty Senate website, please take note of the many individuals who have met this responsibility through their service to the Faculty Senate, its councils and its committees.
+Together, faculty articulate the University's common concerns and propose solutions for constant challenges.